Last updated: 20 July 2022

 We do not knowingly advertise or collect Personal Information from any individual under the age of 13 and our Services and content are not directed at children under the age of 13.
 All users that are under the age of 16 must obtain the consent of a parent or legal guardian before that user can use our Services.
 Our Terms of Service has further details on this consent.
 If we later find out that we have collected Personal Information from any individual under the age of 16 without parental consent, we suspend and remove this Personal Information immediately.

 Our Site may provide or allow access to third party content and services.
 We are not responsible for the practices employed by websites or services accessible from the Site, including the information or content contained within this Site.

 Additional rights for EEA customers

-In providing our products and services to you, we may make use of a number of automated processes using your Personal Information and your activity on our Site as tracked by us, in order to provide optimised services to you.
+In providing our Services to you, we may make use of a number of automated processes using your Personal Information and your activity on our Site as tracked by us, in order to provide optimized Services to you.

 Thank you for taking the time to read this.
-Please don’t hesitate to get in touch if you have any queries about the use of your private information — email us at firstname.lastname@example.org or write to us at:
+Please don’t hesitate to get in touch if you have any queries about the use of your private information.
+You may email us at firstname.lastname@example.org.